 I should note here, though, that every photographer’s release will be a little bit different.
 The info listed above simply outlines what one can and cannot do with our release.
 Just be sure to ask your photographer ahead of time what his or her release entails specifically.

 I also want to be clear that not all wedding photographers provide their clients with personal use/printing releases.
 Some photographers prefer to have complete control over their work, from the time of capture to the finished product.
 In other words, they’re not too keen on having the art they’ve worked their entire lives to perfect being printed on tissue-thin paper at the local CVS.
 In these cases, you’ll need to purchase prints and albums directly from your photographer.
-These products will be of a much higher quality, but will be priced accordingly.
+These products will be of a much higher quality and will be priced accordingly.

 One other thing to keep in mind is that printing through your photographer saves you time and worry.
 Most photographers’ websites are set up so that you can order prints directly from an online gallery and, with a few clicks, have them delivered directly to your door.